h3kz-security/code_scanning_demo/README.md

 # code_scanning_demo
-This repo demonstrates how to combine multiple code scanning tools using Github Actions and Github Advanced Security
+This repo demonstrates how to combine multiple code scanning tools using Github Actions and Github Advanced Security.

 # Credits
 The following repos are leveraged for scanning: